PhysiCell-Tools/python-loader/README.md

 ## Abstract

-pcDataLoader provides a pure, platform independent, python3 based, [pip](https://en.wikipedia.org/wiki/Pip_(package_manager)) installable, interface to load output generated with the [PhysiCell](https://github.com/MathCancer/PhysiCell) agent based modeling framework into [python3](https://en.wikipedia.org/wiki/Python_(programming_language)).
+pcDataLoader provides a platform independent, python3 based, [pip](https://en.wikipedia.org/wiki/Pip_(package_manager)) installable interface to load output, generated with the [PhysiCell](https://github.com/MathCancer/PhysiCell) agent based modeling framework, into [python3](https://en.wikipedia.org/wiki/Python_(programming_language)).

-pcDataLoader is a fork from the original [PhysiCell-Tools](https://github.com/PhysiCell-Tools) [python-loader](https://github.com/PhysiCell-Tools/python-loader) implementation.
+pcDataLoader is forked from the original [PhysiCell-Tools](https://github.com/PhysiCell-Tools) [python-loader](https://github.com/PhysiCell-Tools/python-loader) implementation.

-The pcDataLoader python library will maintain two main branches:
+The pcDataLoader python3 library will maintain two main branches:

-+ The **version 2 branch** will strictly be compatible with the original PhysiCell-Tools/python-loader code, although pip installable.
++ ** Branch version 2** will be strictly compatible with the original PhysiCell-Tools/python-loader code, although pip installable.
-+ The **version 3 branch** might break with old habits, although tries to be as downwards compatible as possible.
++ **Branch version 3** might break with old habits, although tries to be as downwards compatible as possible.
-  The aim of the v3 branch is to get a very lean and agile physicell output interface, for the ones coming from the python world to physicell.
+  The aim of the v3 branch is to get a very lean and agile physicell output interface for the ones coming from the python3 world to physicell.

-Note: there can only be one version of pcDataLoader installed in each python environment.
+Note: there can only be one version of pcDataLoader installed in each python3 environment.

 ## Header